berriesforafrica/berriesforafrica.github.io/_masterdisks/manjaro-kde-apps.md

 ---
-title: "Manjaro KDE - Apps"
+title: "Masterdisk: Manjaro KDE - Apps"
 excerpt: "Creating an SSD with Manjaro KDE and all KDE Applications"
 toc: true
 ---